omarelwaliely/hand-gesture-controller/README.md

 - **Real-time Tracking**: Smooth and responsive tracking using threading for better control.

 ## Requirements
-Ensure you have the following installed:
+Ensure you have the following installed (or just pip install the requirements.txt):
 - Python 3.x
 - OpenCV (`pip install opencv-python`)
 - Mediapipe (`pip install mediapipe`)